Guild Guitar Company: Guild import brands

 While not a discrete brand, in the early 2000s, FMIC created a new line of Guild acoustic guitars called the GAD-series, which stood for "Guild Acoustic Design."
 As with the other import lines, these guitars were based on past and present Guild acoustic guitar designs, but were built in China.
 All of these models were designated with a 'GAD' as a model prefix.
 These guitars featured poly finishes (as opposed to traditional nitrocellulose lacquer on US models) and nondescript wood grading.
 FMIC did not choose to create this line under a different brand name, but left it as a new series of guitars from Guild.
 This choice caused confusion for buyers, as it marked the first time that an import had actually donned the Guild brand name, which had previously only been used to describe US-made guitars.
 Because of this, it was no longer immediately clear if a Guild-branded guitar is a US-made model or an import, although the GAD models usually had unique ornamentation.

 The 2011 GAD models brought new features, looks, and model numbers.
 These new GAD-series Guild guitars could be identified with a number 1 as the first number in the model number.
 For example, a US-built F-50R's GAD-level version would be called an F-150R.
 Similarly, a US-built F-512 would be an F-1512 as a GAD version.

-With Cordoba taking over as owners of the Guild brand, as of May, 2015, the GAD line-up was discontinued, but two newly formed lines, Westerly Collection (acoustics) and Newark Street (electrics) were revealed, which also aimed to pay homage Guild's production history that took place at those locations (with the Newark Street address alluding to a link with the Hoboken factory).
+With Córdoba taking over as owners of the Guild brand, as of May, 2015, the GAD line-up was discontinued, but two newly formed lines, Westerly Collection (acoustics) and Newark Street (electrics) were revealed, which also aimed to pay homage Guild's production history that took place at those locations (with the Newark Street address alluding to a link with the Hoboken factory).
 The Westerly Collection line-up includes a variety of guitars made with solid wood tops/laminate sides and body; and, solid wood tops/solid wood sides and solid wood backs.